 - If the suspension is declined, then the student and their supervisor will be informed of the decision.

-- Academic Services will write to the student by email or letter (copied to the student’s Faculty/School) confirming the outcome of their application and where the application has not been approved, the reasons for the decision taken.
+- Education Services will write to the student by email or letter (copied to the student’s Faculty/School) confirming the outcome of their application and where the application has not been approved, the reasons for the decision taken.
 Where the application for suspension is approved the student’s Sponsor and/or UK Visas and Immigration (UKVI) will be notified of the suspension.

 - If the suspension takes place during a year for which Tuition Fees have already been paid, the Finance Department will recalculate the amount due pro rata to the period of study up to the time of suspension.
 This is normally calculated on the basis of one twelfth of the annual fee for each full month of study up to the time of the suspension.